xinyu2004/traffic_recognize/README.md

 	You need to clone https://github.com/xinyu2004/YAD2K.git

-	General yolo.h5 file, than copy to model_data directory
+	General yolo.h5 file, then copy to model_data directory

 2: How to run